rafaelmt35/Simple-Programming-History-Application/README.md

 Flutter/Dart Project made by Rafael Matthew Tanumihardja.

+## Description
-## What did i learn from this simple project

-Just learn how to make a good page navigations, make background that fit into the container, using constants.
+From this simple project i learned how to make a good page navigations, made background that fit into the container, used constants, deal with columns and images.

 ## Need to fixed and finished

 The setting page haven't done yet, need to improve about user interaction with the programming languages pages.
+Need to add logo on the application.